gokul-elumalai/gokul-elumalai/README.md

 ---

 ### About me
-- 👨‍💻 I'm a Software Developer from India with 6 years of experience.
+- 👨‍💻 I'm a Software Developer from India.
 - 💻 Currently, I'm working as a Python and Scala developer to develop web applications.